Polity & Governance

-- Kerala plans to establish a monkey park, on the uninhabited islands in the Sharavathi backwaters region, which was formed due to the Linganamakki dam built across the Sharavathi river.
+- Karnataka plans to establish a monkey park, on the uninhabited islands in the Sharavathi backwaters region, which was formed due to the Linganamakki dam built across the Sharavathi river.

 - Need for such park: Due to spike in the cases of monkeys raiding agricultural and plantation crops in Malnad region in recent times.

 - In Himachal Pradesh, there are state-of-the-art monkey sterilisation and rehabilitation centres to address the monkey menace.

 - Kerala State Coir Corporation has launched Anti-COVID Health Plus Mats (comprising coir mat, a tray and sanitizing solution).

 - These mats will be required during reverse quarantine measures that could happen in the future when houses have to ensure hygiene.

 - It was made out of 100% natural material.

 - Protection Force, Pune has launched a Robotic ‘CAPTAIN ARJUN’ (Always be Responsible and Just Use to be Nice) to screen passengers while they board trains and keep a watch on anti-social elements.